thisisgurpal/pacman/README.md

   </tr>
 </table>
 <h3>Game over</h3>
-When you loose all your lives the game is over and you are returned back to the home page.
+If you lose all your lives the game stops, the characters are removed and the game over page is shown using the display styling.
+This page is then removed after a few seconds using a setTimeout and the game will navigate to the home page using a returnToStart function which stops the ghost and pacman from moving and remove the styling display of none to the home page (making it visible).
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161079160-f32338be-e0ed-4e6c-8da1-1fc3fa442f32.JPG" width="500">